On a quest to find the "perfect" mmWave device

 Currently my focus is on these devices:

 • Screek F2 - I know a lot less about Screek, but I like what I see so far.
 They are ESP devices like Apollo, but seem to be a little cheaper.
 People seem very engineering focused and working with the community to advance the state of the art.
-They have a lot of models, I may have mentioned the wrong one, I have yet to delve into their offerings in depth.
+They have a lot of models, I may have mentioned the wrong model, I have yet to delve into their offerings in depth.

 Spamming testing methodology